dreamsavior/rpgmakertrans/README.txt

 creator.
 Otherwise, distribute the patch.
 Whilst this still technically infringes copyright, it is more 'acceptable' than the alternative.

-3) I get a "cannot get ZipImporter instance" error.

-Not a question, but due to bugs in cx_freeze (the component I use to turn Python scripts into an EXE), RPGMaker Trans cannot be run from a directory containing non-ASCII characters.
-Solution is to run RPGMaker Trans from a directory whose path only contains ASCII characters, or alternatively run using a source code distribution.

-4) What's pruby?
+3) What's pruby?
 Where can I get it's source code?

 pruby is the name I've given to the portable minimal ruby installation that is distributed with RPGMaker Trans.
 As such, source code, license etc. can